Iver railway station: History

 The station is on the original line of the Great Western Railway which opened on 4 June 1838, however no station was provided at Iver until 1924; Iver station opened on 1 December that year.

 This section of line is also where the first trials of the locomotive North Star were held, commemorated by a public house in nearby Thorney.

 William Stallybrass, Principal of Brasenose College, Oxford and Vice-Chancellor of Oxford University, died in a railway accident when he stepped out of a moving train near the station in 1948.
 He was almost blind at the time.

 The line through Iver was electrified in 2017 in preparation for the Crossrail service, which began operation in December 2019.

-As part of ongoing work to prepare the station for the Elizabeth Line, Iver station gained a new station building, with a ticket office, ticket gates and accessible toilet.
+As part of ongoing work to prepare the station for the Elizabeth line, Iver station gained a new station building, with a ticket office, ticket gates, step-free access and accessible toilet.

 Services

-The station is served by local services operated by Elizabeth line.